ABOUT DAVID TENNANT

 In this section we offer an in depth look David Tennant's TV work, from love lorn detective in Blackpool to geeky driving school instructor in Learners via a legendary lover in Casanova and a dashing spy in the Spies Of Warsaw...

-David Tennant is also to lead the cast of an exciting new adaptation of Around The World In 80 Days, taking on the iconic role of Phileas Fogg.
-Filming is currently suspended due to the coronavirus crisis.
+David Tennant is leading the cast of an exciting new adaptation of Around The World In 80 Days, taking on the iconic role of Phileas Fogg.
+The 8 part drama will be coming to BBC One in the UK and Masterpiece in the USA later in 2021.